-Judd Ruggill is an Associate Professor and founding Head of the Department of Public and Applied Humanities.
+Judd Ruggill is Professor and founding Head of the Department of Public and Applied Humanities.
 He joined the University of Arizona in 2016 as part of the Computational Media Cluster initiative.
 From 2008-2016, he was a faculty member in the School of Social and Behavioral Sciences at Arizona State University and a member of the graduate faculty of the Department of English, the Hugh Downs School of Human Communication, the Walter Cronkite School of Journalism and Mass Communication, and the New College of Interdisciplinary Arts and Sciences.
 He holds a PhD in Comparative Cultural and Literary Studies from the University of Arizona (2005), and co-directs the Learning Games Initiative, a transdisciplinary, inter-institutional research group he co-founded in 1999 to study, teach with, build, and archive computer games.

 Dr. Ruggill's research and teaching interests center on mass media history, theory, and business, with a particular emphasis on computer game technologies, play, and cultures.